esper-io/dev-docs/docs/home/console.md

    Beginning with Android 9 you can include credentials for the Wi-Fi network to be used for provisioning in your template.
 They’ll be included in the QR code, eliminating the need to enter them on the device to establish the required Internet connectivity.

-Go [here](./console.md#6\--tap-qr-code-provisioning) for detailed instructions to provision a device using 6-Tap QR Code.
+Go [here](./console.md#6-tap-qr-code-provisioning) for detailed instructions to provision a device using 6 Tap QR Code.

 #### Device Provisioner